b1rose/WolframOpenSourceC2C/README.md

 3. **Submit a Pull Request (PR)**
    - Fork the repository, update the relevant files with your code, and submit a pull request.
    - Include a brief description of your contribution and reference the figure from the table.
-   - Your submission will be reviewed, and once approved, it will be added to the repository.
+   - Your submission will be reviewed, and once approved, it will be added to the repository and included in the NKS book.

 ---